 |Why bother?||What are my choices?|

-- As we understand the feelings behind questions, and how type of questions can change the direction of our thoughts, we will be more careful of choosing our questions.
+- As we understand the feelings behind questions and how types of questions can change the direction of our thoughts, we will be more careful in choosing our questions.

 4) Switching Questions –

 Joseph claims that switching is what makes it possible to change.
 Switching is where the action is!
-He then introduces Switching questions to move from judger to learner.
-Here are few switching questions to move from judger to learner.
+He then introduces Switching questions to move from judger to Learner.
+Here are a few switching questions to move from Judger to Learner.

 1 What assumptions am I making?